IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 • Director

-Daniel Ng JD LLM
+Daniel Ng JD LLM.

 • Director

-Meet Our Development Officer | O'ahu Free Tax Clinic
+Meet Our NEW Development Officer | Free Tax Clinic on O'ahu

-Courtesy of the Taxpayer Advocate Service | Internal Revenue Service for some content, including Publication 5066 (Rev. 2-2023) below.
+The content below is provided courtesy of the Taxpayer Advocate Service | Internal Revenue Service, including Publication 5066 (Rev. 2-2023) below.

 Search: Clinic Director | Hawai'i Federal Tax Clinic | Part-Time 25-30k